Union County Vehicle Impound Guide

 Required Documents

-• Valid Driver's License (or someone with a valid license): You, or the person retrieving the vehicle, must have a valid driver's license.
+• Valid driver's license (or a licensed person picking it up for you): You, or the person retrieving the vehicle, must have a valid driver's license.
+If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you can still have someone else retrieve the vehicle for you.
-Here's what they'll need:
+If your license is suspended due to the DUI arrest, you will need a licensed individual to retrieve the vehicle on your behalf.
+They will need the following:

 Costs & Fees in Union County